ynqa/promkit/README.md

   - Readline is a high-level preset component designed for text input.
     It provides a convenient interface for soliciting and managing user text input, error message presentation, and validation.
-    Readline leverages the capabilities of TextEditorViewer and State\<TextEditorViewer\> for text editing and state management.
+    Readline leverages the capabilities of Renderer and State\<Renderer\> for text editing and state management.
-- Text
+- TextEditor
-  - Text is a low-level component responsible for managing text content.
+  - TextEditor is a low-level component responsible for managing text content.
     It handles tasks related to storing, editing, and tracking the cursor position of text data.
-- TextEditorViewer, State\<TextEditorViewer\> (viewable object)
+- Renderer, State\<Renderer\> (viewable object)
-  - TextEditorViewer is a component that operates and displays text data through Text.
+  - Renderer is a component that operates and displays text data through TextEditor.
-    It accepts user text input, manages editing, and displays the content while reflecting changes back to Text.
+    It accepts user text input, manages editing, and displays the content while reflecting changes back to TextEditor.
-  - State\<TextEditorViewer\> represents the state of TextEditorViewer at different stages, including the initial state, the state before editing, and the state after editing.
-It holds snapshots of the TextEditorViewer at these different stages.
+  - State\<Renderer\> represents the state of Renderer at different stages, including the initial state, the state before editing, and the state after editing.
+It holds snapshots of the Renderer at these different stages.

 ## License